Shenyang J-8: J-8D and J-8H

 The J-8 IV (also known as the J-8 IIA, and later as the J-8D) was a J-8 II with similar avionics to the J-8 IIB and the same detachable IFR probe as the J-8 III; the IFR probe was later modified because it generated noise in the cockpit.
 It first flew on 21 November 1990 and entered service in 1996; it was China's first IFR-capable fighter.
 The J-8 IV was used primarily by the People's Liberation Army Naval Air Force and armed with the PL-9 AAM.

 The J-8D was developed into the J-8H fighter/strike aircraft.
 The J-8H was equipped with the KLJ-1 (Type 1492) radar; armament was the PL-11 AAM and possibly the YJ-91 anti-radiation missile.
 It also had four wing fences like the J-8C.
 Development started in 1995 and it entered service in 2002.

 Peace Pearl

 The 1986 "Peace Pearl" program with the United States included upgrading 50-55 J-8 IIs with US avionics, Martin-Baker ejection seats, and possible US engines for US$502 million.
 Two aircraft were flown to the US for prototyping, and work was underway by the time of the 1989 Tiananmen Square protests and massacre.
-Peace Pearl was cancelled by China in 1990; the US had permitted it to continue despite the post-Tiananmen sanctions.
+Peace Pearl was cancelled by China in 1990; the US had permitted it to continue despite the post-Tiananmen Western arms embargo.
+Afterwards, China bought Sukhoi Su-27s from the Soviet Union in 1991; the first were delivered in 1992.